 biography

-Korean-Australian soprano Gemma Nha is currently a first-year soprano at Lyric Opera of Chicago’s Patrick G. and Shirley W. Ryan Opera Center.
-She will be making her house debut this upcoming season as the Page in Rigoletto, reprising Barbarina, and singing the role of Jess and covering Ashley in Missy Mazzoli’s The Listeners.
-Gemma has a Master of Music in Vocal Arts from The Juilliard School where she studied with Darrell Babidge as a Toulmin Scholar (2022-2023) and a Kovner Fellow (2023-2024), and a Bachelor of Arts Gesang (Honours) from the University of Music and Performing Arts Vienna where she was under the tutelage of Peter Edelmann.
+Korean-Australian soprano Gemma Nha is recently completed her tenure with Lyric Opera of Chicago’s Patrick G. and Shirley W. Ryan Opera Center.
+She made her house debut this past season as the Page in Rigoletto, reprised Barbarina, and sang the role of Jess and covered Ashley in Missy Mazzoli’s The Listeners.
+Gemma has a Master of Music in Vocal Arts from The Juilliard School where she studied with Darrell Babidge as a Toulmin Scholar and Kovner Fellow, and a Bachelor of Arts Gesang (Honours) from the University of Music and Performing Arts Vienna where she was under the tutelage of Peter Edelmann.

 In the 23/24 season, Gemma made two role debuts as Ruth Baldwin in John Musto and Mark Campbell’s Later the Same Evening, and Flerida in Cavalli’s Erismena, both with Juilliard Opera.
-She also debuted with the Albany Symphony, at Carnegie Hall as a prize winner of the Gerda Lissner Foundation Lieder/Song Competition, and with Grant Park Music Festival in Mahler’s Symphony 8, celebrating the end of Maestro Carlos Kalmar’s tenure as Artistic Director and Principal Conductor of the festival.
-Gemma recently became a National Semifinalist of the Laffont Metropolitan Opera Competition representing the New England Region, and won First Prize at the 18th Seoul International Music Competition, being the first female to do so in the Voice category.
+She also debuted with the Albany Symphony at the Troy Saving Banks Music Hall, at Carnegie Hall as a prize winner of the Gerda Lissner Foundation Lieder/Song Competition, and with Grant Park Music Festival in Mahler’s Symphony 8, celebrating the end of Maestro Carlos Kalmar’s tenure as Artistic Director and Principal Conductor of the festival.
+Gemma became a National Semifinalist of the Laffont Metropolitan Opera Competition representing the New England Region, and became the first female singer to win First Prize at the 18th Seoul International Music Competition.

-In previous seasons, Gemma made her house and role debut as Barbarina in Le nozze di Figaro at the Volksoper Wien, sang La Conversa I and covered Lauretta in Juilliard Opera’s double bill Suor Angelica and Gianni Schicchi, and was an Apprentice Singer at the Santa Fe Opera.
-Other operatic credits include: Zerlina in Don Giovanni and Esmeralda in Die verkaufte Braut in the Schlosstheater Schönbrunn for the University of Music and Performing Arts Vienna (mdw); and Gretel in Hänsel und Gretel with PlusOpera.
+In previous seasons, Gemma made her house and role debut as Barbarina Le nozze di Figaro at the Volksoper Wien, sang La Conversa I and covered Lauretta in Juilliard Opera’s double bill Suor Angelica and Gianni Schicchi, and was an Apprentice Singer at the Santa Fe Opera.
+Other operatic credits include: Zerlina Don Giovanni and Esmeralda Die verkaufte Braut in the Schlosstheater Schönbrunn for the University of Music and Performing Arts Vienna (mdw); and Gretel Hänsel und Gretel with PlusOpera.
 In concert, Gemma performed in Händel’s Dixit Dominus at the Sydney Conservatorium of Music and Messiah with the Fiori Musicali Chamber Choir as well as the Tagkhanic Chorale under the baton of Maestro Jason Tramm.
-She has also worked in masterclass settings with conductor Speranza Scappucci, Roger Vignoles, Helmut Deutsch, Keval Shah, and soprano Lisette Oropesa.
+She has also worked in masterclass settings with conductor Speranza Scappucci, Dame Jane Glover, Roger Vignoles, Helmut Deutsch, Julius Drake, Keval Shah, Renee Fleming, and Lisette Oropesa.

-Also present in the musical theatre scene, Gemma made her professional debut covering and performing Tuptim in The King and I Seefestspiele Mörbisch, and performed other musical theatre roles including Trix the Aviatrix in The Drowsy Chaperone MUSE and Meg in Australian musical 7 Little Australians Opera Carnivale.
+Also present in the musical theatre scene, Gemma made her professional debut covering and performing Tuptim The King and I at Seefestspiele Mörbisch, and performed other musical theatre roles including Trix the Aviatrix The Drowsy Chaperone MUSE and Meg in Australian musical 7 Little Australians Opera Carnivale.
 She also performed with Patti Lupone on her 2018 Don’t Monkey with Broadway tour at the Sydney Opera House.
+She was awarded a discretionary prize at the 2025 Lotte Lenya Competition Finals for Outstanding Performance of a Contemporary Musical Theater Selection.

 “…perfekt Komödie…”